Edward III's Breton campaign: English intervention

-By mid-August there were 140 transports in Portsmouth, with 120 warships to escort them, waiting for a fair wind.
+By mid-August, there were 140 transports in Portsmouth, with 120 warships to escort them, awaiting a fair wind.
 Charles was aware that the English fleet was on the verge of sailing and sent twenty-one French vessels – galleys and other oared vessels – to trap those English ships waiting to leave the Solent.
-The wind shifted and the English sailed for Brest on 14 and 15 August.
-The French squadron despatched by Charles arrived off the Solent a little later, losing their chance of trapping the English fleet.
+The wind shifted, and the English sailed for Brest on 14 and 15 August.
+The French squadron dispatched by Charles arrived off the Solent a little later, losing their chance of trapping the English fleet.
 Instead they razed Portsmouth (Note: For the second time in five years.) and devastated the area around Southampton.
 Brest was on the brink of surrender when the English arrived on 18 August.
-Their fleet took the Genoese by surprise, defeated them and burnt most of their ships.
+Their fleet took the Genoese by surprise, defeated them, and burned most of their ships.
 The 1,350 fighting men carried by the fleet constituted a force far smaller than that of the French besieging Brest.
 Nevertheless, seeing so many English ships crowded into the area of sheltered water off the port known as the Brest Roads and the English vanguard disembarking onto the beach, they expected an attack by a vast host.
-Charles promptly broke off the siege, abandoned western Brittany and withdrew 70 mi to Guingamp.
+Charles promptly broke off the siege, abandoned western Brittany, and withdrew 70 mi to Guingamp.
 There he concentrated his forces and called up local levies.

-A few days after landing, the English were reinforced by 800 men under Robert of Artois, a disaffected French nobleman, and absorbed several small English forces (Note: Including the survivors of the 234 men who had arrived with Mauny; of a detachment, or possibly all, of a 110-man force under Hugh Despenser; and possibly other, smaller, groups.) and an unknown number of John of Montfort's Breton partisans.
+A few days after landing, the English were reinforced by 800 men under Robert of Artois, a disaffected French nobleman, and absorbed several small English forces (Note: Including the survivors of the 234 men who had arrived with Mauny; of a detachment, or possibly all, of a 110-man force under Hugh Despenser; and perhaps other, smaller, groups.) and an unknown number of John of Montfort's Breton partisans.
 This force marched 30 mi from Brest to Morlaix, a port on the north coast of Brittany with strong fortifications and a secure harbour, and laid siege to it.
 Morlaix would make a good disembarkation point for the next echelon of English troops under Edward III.
-Edward's contingent was still in England waiting for the ships which had transported Northampton's echelon to return.
+Edward's contingent was still in England awaiting the return of the ships which had transported Northampton's echelon.
 The French mistakenly believed Edward's army would be used in northern France, probably disembarking in Picardy.
 A French army was gathered to confront this imagined threat, including many men transferred from Brittany.
-Charles became aware his force greatly outnumbered the English, despite the detachments to Picardy, and took his army west in an attempt to relieve Morlaix.
+Charles became aware that his force greatly outnumbered the English, despite the detachments to Picardy, and took his army west in an attempt to relieve Morlaix.
 He was defeated on 30 September at the battle of Morlaix, suffering heavy losses.
 (Note: Morlaix was the first major land battle of both the Breton Civil War and the Hundred Years' War.)